gulam101/WPF-Login-Screen/README.md

 <a name="Credits"/>
 ### Description:

 For this project, I built a login screen using XAML in WPF (Windows Presentation Foundation).
 I just wanted to build a project that is using a different technology.
+When the user loads up the application they will see a login menu just created using XAML and nothing else.
+In XAML, I only created a border and panel that seperates the design allowing me to blend two dark colours with each other to make it look a modern login menu.

+If they click login they won't be able to do anything.
+I decided that I would add in a database.

 ### Prerequisites:
 - Windows 10 (OS)